-The effect of the potential impacts during construction on species at risk is predicted to be limited.
-The construction phase is expected to occur over a relatively short time period and is not expected to result in lasting or irreparable damage to the Wood Turtle or Snapping Turtle populations.
-The Butternut habitat is not expected to be impacted during construction.
+The effect of the potential impacts during construction on species at risk is predicted to be negligible.
+The construction phase is expected to occur over a relatively short time period and is not expected to result in lasting or irreparable damage to identified sensitive wood turtle or the five (5) bird species at risk/of conservation concern (Canada Warbler, Chimney Swift, Whippoor Will, Sedge Wren and Purple Martin habitat.

-The following mitigative measures will be employed prior to construction to reduce the potential for impact on the local Wood Turtle or Snapping Turtle population:
+The following mitigative measures will be employed prior to construction to reduce the potential for impact on the local Wood Turtle population;